Japan will finally reopen to all tourists on 11 October 2022! Yatta (Japanese: Yay)!

 But of course, if you are touring the rural areas of Japan, you might want to have a much higher percentage in cash.

-While you’re at it, start reading up and comparing travel insurances to cover for any accidents that may occur.
+While you’re at it, start reading up and comparing travel insurance to cover for any accidents that may occur.

 While hotels are all fine and dandy, you might want to explore other accommodation options for a more unique Japanese experience.